 Number of Induced Abortions

-In 2007, a total of 81,079 induced abortions were reported to DSHS.
+In 2008, a total of 81,591 induced abortions were reported to DSHS.
 This number includes all induced abortions performed in Texas plus those obtained in other states by Texas residents.
-There were 977 fewer induced terminations of pregnancy (abortions) reported to DSHS in 2007 than in 2006.
-Texas residents obtained 77,811 (96.0 percent) of the total abortions reported.
-This year, the total number of induced abortions reported to DSHS decreased by 1.2 percent (there were 82,056 in 2006).
+There were 512 more induced terminations of pregnancy (abortions) reported to DSHS in 2008 than in 2007.
+Texas residents obtained 78,330 (96.0 percent) of the total abortions reported.
+This year, the total number of induced abortions reported to DSHS increased by 0.6 percent (there were 81,079 in 2007).

 Induced Abortion Rate and Ratio & Percent of Pregnancies Resulting in Induced Abortions

-The abortion rate, the abortion ratio and the percent of pregnancies resulting in induced abortion have decreased in 2007.
-The abortion rate, the total number of induced abortions among Texas residents of all ages per 1,000 women aged 15-44 years, was 14.9 in 2007 compared to 15.4 in 2006.
-The abortion ratio, the total number of induced abortions among Texas residents per 1,000 live births, was 191.0 in 2007 down from 197.9 in 2006.
-In 2007, 16.0 percent of all reported pregnancies among Texas residents resulted in induced abortions compared to 16.4 percent in 2006.
+The abortion ratio and the percent of pregnancies resulting in induced abortion have increased in 2008.
+The abortion rate decreased in 2008.
+The abortion rate, the total number of induced abortions among Texas residents of all ages per 1,000 women aged 15-44 years, was 14.8 in 2008 compared to 14.9 in 2007.
+The abortion ratio, the total number of induced abortions among Texas residents per 1,000 live births, was 193.3 in 2008 up from 191.0 in 2007.
+In 2008, 16.1 percent of all reported pregnancies among Texas residents resulted in induced abortions compared to 16.0 percent in 2007.
 Reported pregnancies equals the sum of reported live births, fetal deaths and induced abortions.

 Age, Race/Ethnicity & Marital Status